amazeeio/lagoobernetes/services/auth-server/README.md

 Auth-Server

-This service serves as a authentication backend for the lagoon API and auth-ssh server.
+This service serves as a authentication backend for the lagoobernetes API and auth-ssh server.
 Make sure to not expose it to untrusted consumers.

 # `/login` #